QUaServer/QUaServer/README.md

 objSupl1->addReference({ "Supplies", "IsSuppliedBy" }, objSensor1);
 ```

 The `registerReference()` method has to be called in order to *register* the new references type as a *subtype* of the *NonHierarchicalReferences*.
-This can be observed when the server is running by browsing to `Root/Types/ReferenceTypes/NonHierarchicalReferences`.
+If the reference type is not registered before its first use, it is registered automatically on first use.
+The registered reference can be observed when the server is running by browsing to `Root/Types/ReferenceTypes/NonHierarchicalReferences`.
 There should be a new entry corresponding to the custom reference.

 <p align="center">
   <img src="./res/img/03_references_01.jpg">